-- those to be measured subsequently at fair value through profit or loss, and b) Initial recognition and measurement

-- those measured at amortised cost.
+- those to be measured subsequently at fair value through profit or loss, and those measured at amortised cost.

 The classification depends on the entity's business model for managing the financial assets and the contractual terms of the cash flows.